 - ABE programs are welcome to use any of the other approved platforms, but training will not be provided and fees will not be paid at the state level.

 No. There is a wide range of tools available for use in MN to make sure there is a range of learning opportunities available to meet our the needs of diverse ABE institutions and learners.
 Each program decides what it wants to provide and support.
+However, to download a chart correlating appropriate student NRS levels with each platform, click HERE.

 Questions about Platforms